onqtam/headjack/src/motivation/problems.md

 ## Problems with specific platforms

-Beyond everything that has already been listed in this page:
+A non-exhaustive list of additional problems (beyond what's already listed) with specific platforms:

 - YouTube:
+    - there is no longer a down vote count & like/dislike ratio
     - subscriptions are by now almost meaningless without the notification bell icon
-    - there is no longer a down vote button
     - the comment section is just an afterthought - they don't care about it
         - the presentation is extremely basic & limiting
         - you cannot even link to a specific comment with a URL